WildWest-Productions/CloudKey-support/TERMS_OF_USE.md

 ## Usage:

 You are allowed to use This Software for personal use — to legally store, and or legally sharing files, images, videos, or other data only for your personal use.
-Any other use is forbidden, and will result in lawful penalties, and losses.
+Any other use is strictly forbidden.

 Do not use This Software (nor the service The Software provides) to copy, upload, download, and or share file and or other data unless you have the rights to do so.